 | Water Industry Act 1991 (trade effluent) | Consent required | Not applicable |

-| Environmental Permitting Regulations | May apply | Not applicable |
+| Environmental Permitting Regulations | May apply | Lower site burden when no wash-water runoff is created |

-| Hazardous Waste Regulations (interceptor sludge) | Applies | Not applicable |
+| Hazardous Waste Regulations (interceptor sludge) | Applies | No interceptor sludge from the MMCC service process |

 | COSHH (chemical handling) | Multiple assessments required | Single product assessment |